Developing an Employee Handbook (That People Actually Read)

 To develop an employee handbook that engages and informs employees effectively, consider the following best practices:

-Keep it Concise and Clear
+1. Keep it Concise and Clear

 The best Employee Handbooks are unique to the company and are written in language that an employee would actually enjoy reading.
 A lengthy and overly complex handbook can be overwhelming for employees.
 Use bullet points, headings, and subheadings to organize information and improve readability.
 I've seen Handbooks super long (96 pages long) and employees just signed off on it and then asked me all their questions.
 I typically recommend handbooks be no longer than 40 pages or so, depending on the size of the organization.

-Tailor it to Your Business
+2. Tailor it to Your Business

 While it's important to include mandatory policies, make sure to customize the handbook to reflect your small business's unique culture, values, and practices.
 This personal touch can make the handbook more relatable and engaging for employees.

-Regularly Update the Handbook
+3. Regularly Update It

 Business practices, laws, and regulations evolve over time.
 We recommend updating the handbook on a consistent cadence (such as once a year).
 This way, it remains accurate and up to date.
 Communicate changes effectively to all employees to keep them informed.
 Employees should sign an acknowledgment of the handbook when they are first hired, but also each time the handbook is updated.
 You could also have employees sign an acknowledgment of the handbook during a quarterly performance review.

-Include Real-Life Scenarios
+4. Include Real-Life Scenarios

 Make the handbook more engaging by incorporating real-life scenarios or examples to illustrate policies or expectations.
 This can help employees understand the practical applications of the guidelines and make them more relatable.

-Seek Legal Review
+5. Seek Legal Review

 To ensure legal compliance, consider consulting with an employment attorney or HR professional to review your handbook.
 They can provide valuable insights and help you avoid potential legal pitfalls.

-Make It Fun
+6. Make It Fun

 A handbook could include fun statements about holidays or time off such as this excerpt from Austin Fraser's handbook: "To get over all the turkey, eggnog and general overindulgence, Austin Fraser shuts down for three days over Christmas."
 For inspiration, check out this article from Gusto about creative examples of fun employee handbooks.

-Elements of a good employee handbook
+Elements of a Good Employee Handbook

 Your employee handbook should include everything your new hire needs to know about being a good employee.
 Below is an outline of elements your employee handbook should include: